snowplow-incubator/snowplow-micro-examples/README.md

 ```
 *Arguments*: test_event (with schema, eventType, values and context), number_of_occurences

-Ensures that when an event is sent to micro the correct parameters are sent as expected.
+Ensures that when an event is sent to Micro the correct parameters are sent as expected.
 In our case we check that the schema, properties and contexts are correct:
- - We match what the user expects to be sent to what is received on micro.
+ - We match what the user expects to be sent to what is received on Micro.
  - In the end, the number of matched events is retrieved and asserted to the expected number of occurrences.
-- By doing that, we can also specify which events we don't expect on micro by setting the argument number_of_occurences=0.
+ - By doing that, we can also specify which events we don't expect on Micro by setting the argument number_of_occurences=0.

 ### 4.2 Snowplow Micro and Cypress